Yandex Cloud

 To create a Managed Service for GitLab instance, you need the vpc.user role and the gitlab.editor role or higher.

 You can always assign a role with more permissions.
-For instance, you can assign gitlab.admin instead of gitlab.editor.
+For example, you can assign the gitlab.admin role instead of gitlab.editor.

 What's nextWhat's next